Healer928802/Customer-Support/README.md

 # Customer-Support

-At Fisherman's Assistant, we’re committed to making your fishing experience as smooth and enjoyable as possible.
+At Fishix, we’re committed to making your fishing experience as smooth and enjoyable as possible.
 If you have any questions or need assistance, we’re here to help!

 Key Features You Can Enjoy: